smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 I believe great retrospectives are important for making teams more effective.
 Unlike just another meeting retrospectives are a chance to take a look at the past while and reflect on how things are going.
-From this perfect vantage point activities, events, actions or interactions that helped our hurt the team are easier to see.
+From this perfect vantage point activities, events, actions and/or interactions that helped or hurt the team are easier to see.

 Mixing together the perspectives of all of the team members hopefully some